satler-git/tent/README.md

 # tent

-tent is cli tool for auto play youtube videos.
+Tent is a CLI tool to automatically play YouTube videos.

 ### Nighty URLs